-We all have different ideas on what a “traditional” Christmas looked like because of our family’s traditions, beliefs or tastes.
-But there are certain elements of a traditional Christmas tree that ring true for just about everyone:
+We all have different ideas of what a “traditional” Christmas looks like because of our family’s traditions, beliefs, or tastes.
+But some aspects of a traditional Christmas tree ring true for everyone:

-- Bubble Lights: back before LED ran everything, these festive lights screwed in to your existing string of lights and the liquid inside bubbled just like a lava lamp.
-Similar to a lava lamp, these lights also got very warm, making them dangerous to have on a living tree.
-Luckily today you can buy LED-versions of the bubble lights that give you the same traditional feel without the danger of over-heating.
+Before LED ran everything, these festive lights screwed into your existing string of lights, and the liquid bubble like a lava lamp.
+Unfortunately, similar to a lava lamp, these lights also got very warm, making them dangerous to have on a living tree.
+Luckily today, you can buy LED versions of the bubble lights that give you the same traditional feel without the danger of overheating.

-- Nutcrackers: these tiny wooden soldiers have remained popular throughout the years because of their whimsical look and mass appeal.
-Whether they hang from your tree or adorn your mantel, nutcrackers have been a staple in Christmas decorating for generations and will continue to do so for years to come.
+These tiny wooden soldiers have remained popular throughout the years because of their whimsical look and mass appeal.
+Whether they hang from your tree or adorn your mantel, nutcrackers have been a staple in Christmas decorating for generations and will continue to do so.

-- Angel Tree Topper: if you go into any major store you will find an abundance of choices for your Christmas tree topper including stars, snowmen and even a golden pineapple.
+If you go into any major store, you will find an abundance of choices for your Christmas tree topper, including stars, snowmen, and even a golden pineapple.
 But what did traditional Christmas trees have?
 An angel.
-This originated from the angel Gabriel who announced the birth of Jesus.
+It originated from the angel Gabriel who announced the birth of Jesus.

 Don’t forget to add some traditional decorations, like this Red Christmas Ornament that you can personalize for any member of your family.